 Published annually, this packet is a resource that provides young people and their families in Sacramento County an extensive list of activities for June through Labor Day.
 Community events are listed with location, date, time, admission cost, and a short description of the event.
 Also included are pool schedules, charity run/walks, summer concert information, and community resources such as job websites and crisis hotlines.

-The Sacramento County Alcohol and Drug Services, Department of Behavioral Health Services funds this program.
-Partners include California FNL Partnership; district/school personnel; chapter advisors; county government; law enforcement agencies; community-based organizations; businesses; parents and volunteers.
+The Sacramento County Alcohol and Drug Services, Department of Behavioral Health Services provides the primary source of funding for this program.
+Partners include California FNL Partnership; district/school personnel; chapter advisors; county government; law enforcement agencies; community-based organizations; businesses; parents, students, and volunteers.

 Return to Programs & Services listing.